-There are standards, amendments to existing standards and interpretations in issue but not yet effective.
-They are mandatory for accounting periods beginning on or after the specified dates, but the Company has not early adopted them and these are not expected to have a material impact on the financial statements of the Company.
+There are standards, amendments to existing standards and interpretations that were in issue but not yet effective and none of these are expected to have an impact on the financial statements of the Company.

 3. SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented unless otherwise stated.